bikeindex/bike_index/app/views/documentation/api_v2/_info_footer.markdown

     POST <%= ENV['BASE_URL'] %>/oauth/token?grant_type=refresh_token&client_id={app_id}&refresh_token={refresh_token}

 Since this is a POST Request, we use javascript to do it here.
-Finishing up the explanation for this soon...
+Adding a demonstration for this soon...

 <!--
     $.ajax({